quacksouls/lyf/doc/decide.md

 You want to make more decisions?
 Is that a "yes", no?
 JavaScript provides three more ways for your program to make decisions, each of which is suitable for various specific situations.
-See whether you can use the JavaScript statements presented in this subsection to simplify or make your code more readable.
+See whether you can use the JavaScript statements presented in this section to simplify or make your code more readable.

 ### Ternary operator